Amédée, or How to Get Rid of It

 Amédée, or How to Get Rid of It (Amédée ou comment s'en débarrasser) is a play written by Eugène Ionesco in 1954 based on his earlier short story entitled "Oriflamme".

 Plot

+The premise of the play is revealed in the opening scene with a growing corpse.
+Amédée and Madeleine, the two main characters, are grotesque and dehumanized as they consider their options for disposing of the corpse.

 The play is about Amédée, a playwright, and his wife Madeleine, a switchboard operator.
 They discuss how to deal with a continually growing corpse in the other room.
 The corpse is causing mushrooms to sprout all over the apartment and is apparently arousing suspicion among the neighbours.
 The audience is given no clear reason why the corpse is there.
 Madeleine suggests he was the lover Amédée murdered; Amédée gives several alternate explanations.
 At the end of the play, Amédée attempts to drag the corpse away to dump it in the river.
 He is seen by many passers-by; one of the witnesses is referred to as "Eugene" and is likely the author himself.
 When Amédée becomes tangled in the legs, the corpse floats away with Amédée attached.